CURENT/andes/docs/source/getting_started/performance/numba.rst

 where the ``...`` are other options that are omitted here.

 Just-in-time compilation will compile the code upon the *first execution* based on the input types.
-This is the default mode of numba.
+This is the default mode of Numba.
 When compilation is triggered, ANDES may appear frozen due to the compilation lag.
 To reuse the compiled code and save compilation time for future runs, the compiled binary code will be automatically cached.
 The default cache folder is in